brianAsimba/MachineLearningblog/_posts/2012-05-22-Introduction-post.md

 Most of you would remember this equation is similar to y = mx + C, which is the equation of a straight line.
 This is the simplest type pf algorithm to start with.
 Later on we will move to algorith equations with more that none feature as well non-linear fuctions.
 In this equation \\(\theta\\) are called paramteters and x is the feature.

 # **Cost function**
-Cost function is the error that
+From the hypothesis function, we know that different \\(\theta\\) parameters, will yield different linear curves/ hypothesis functions.